AttuneIntelligence/redis-agent/README.md

 2. _**[Pubmed Key](https://account.ncbi.nlm.nih.gov/settings/)**_ (*optional*)
     - This key connects to Pubmed, connecting the agent to published biomedical literature.

-Once each of these keys has been acquired, the installation and deployment can be executed with API authentification.
+Once each of these keys has been acquired (or only the OpenAI key to launch with a subset of available functions), the installation and deployment can be executed.

 Create a `.env` file at `server/.env` to provide authentification to the locally deployed application.